Our PE Curriculum

 Year 4 - PGL Caythorpe Court, Lincolnshire

-This was a 3 day, 2 night trip and provided an introduction to our residential programme.
-Our school attended alongside one of our partner schools, Lady Jane Grey Primary, with the aim of building friendships, while increasing self-esteem and independence.
+This is a 3 day, 2 night trip and provides an exciting introduction to our residential programme. with the aim of increasing self-esteem, independence and teamwork.

 Year 5 - Dukes Barn.
 Derbyshire

 This 5 day, 4 night trip only involved our school and focused on exploring the natural world and beautiful Derbyshire countryside.
-The children took part in scrambling, gorge walking, abseiling and canoeing.
+The children take part in scrambling, gorge walking, abseiling and canoeing.

-Elizabeth Woodville Primary won the “Primary School of the Year Award” at the Hinckley and Bosworth Local Sport and Health Alliance Sports Awards Evening in November 2016.
-The school was also awarded the Sainsbury's Gold Award for school sport, one of only 250 schools in the UK to achieve this.
+Elizabeth Woodville won the “Primary School of the Year Award 2016” at the Hinckley and Bosworth Local Sport and Health Alliance Sports Awards Evening in November 2016.

 Award Winning Success

-Our contribution towards school sport has led to a range of awards recognising our achievements in PE and School Sport.
+Our contribution towards PE and School Sport has led to a range of awards and achievements.

 School Games Mark - Gold Award

-The School has been awarded the Gold Level School Games Mark in recognition of its commitment to and development of competition, school sport and physical education.
-To receive the Gold Level of accreditation the school successfully demonstrated it had achieved the required standards, which included:
+The School has consistently been awarded the Gold Level School Games Mark in recognition of its commitment to and development of competition, school sport and physical education.
+To receive the Gold Level of accreditation the school has continued to successfully demonstrated achievement of the required standards, which included:

 - At least two hours of high quality curriculum PE each week